8 TIPS FOR PREVENTING JET LAG

 1) Hydrate well and cut down on caffeine ( coffee, black tea, cola, energy drinks) and alcohol, because those beverages tend to dehydrate you.

 2) During flight it is best to sleep, relax and move around.

 3) Pick up your new rhythm by mimicking, in advance or otherwise during your flight.
-Count back from the hour of landing in your new timezone…what would you do at that time ?
+For example, count back from the hour of landing in your new timezone…what would you do at that time ?
 Sleep or move?
 You might think of wearing dark glasses or using a covering eye pad to limit the light caught by your eyes.
 Note that also your skin detects light!
 So expose your arms/ legs to light or cover them according to your new timezone.
-In fact you “fake” your new timezone in advance!
+In fact you “fake” your new timezone in advance with little tricks!